alt-key-project/comfyui-dream-project/readme.md

 [youtube channel](https://www.youtube.com/channel/UC4cKvJ4hia7zULxeCc-7OcQ), but I think they should be generic enough and useful to many ComfyUI users.

+I have demonstrated the use of these custom nodes in this [youtube video](https://youtu.be/pZ6Li3qF-Kk).

 ## Installation

 Run within (ComfyUI)/custom_nodes/ folder: